ricab/scope_guard/docs/interface.md

 4. move assignment operator

 Note: Deleted special members cannot be used, but they participate in overload resolution.
-They are explicitly disallowed and that is part of the client's interface.
+They are listed here because they are explicitly disallowed and that can be considered as part of the the client's interface.

 #### Member type `calback_type`